quintel/documentation/modules/etlocal/README.md

 going to be an expected growth of local datasets.

 A local dataset needs to be edited with the utmost care.
-It should not be possible to edit it without any bit of proof.
+It should not be possible to edit a value without any bit of proof.
 Each change needs to be carefully thought through.
-In order to achieve that each change is carefully managed, a set of users need to be able to review each change that has been made.
+In order to achieve that, each change is carefully managed and a set of users need to be able to review each change that has been made.

-After a series of changes the local dataset needs to be exported to ETSource in order to be applicable for scenarios.
+After a series of changes, a local dataset needs to be moved to ETSource in order to be applicable for scenarios.

 ### Use cases